Mr-Nair/Hiwi-Arduino/Neopixel.md

 -->

 [![LiaScript](https://raw.githubusercontent.com/LiaScript/LiaScript/master/badges/course.svg)](https://liascript.github.io/course/?https://raw.githubusercontent.com/Mr-Nair/Hiwi-Arduino/main/Neopixel.md)

 # Arduino Programming Tutorial Using Neo Pixel
 ## Introduction

 > Arduino and Raspberry Pi are different types of boards that can be used for various projects.
 Arduino is a microcontroller-based board that has a simple design and software structure and a strong I/O capability.
 Raspberry Pi is a microprocessor-based board that is essentially a mini computer; it has its own OS, supports the internet, and can connect to various devices.
+Raspberry Pi has more processing power and can run more complex software, while Arduino is simpler to use and has a large community of users who share their projects and code.

 ![Arduino](Images\Arduino_Uno.jpg "Arduino")
 ![Raspberry Pi](Images\RaspberryPi.jpeg "Raspberry Pi")